 The Peanut Family

-Growing peanuts in the United States is a unique and interesting process that’s unlike just about any other nut.
+Growing peanuts in the United States is a unique and interesting process that’s unlike just about any other nut, but it produces some of the best peanuts in the world.
+The peanut plant is very versatile.
+There are also many non-food uses for peanuts using the peanut shells, skins, and kernels.
 If you’d like to learn more about how the below four market types are grown, check out the National Peanut Board’s website here.

-Virginia peanuts are often called “cocktail nuts” and are considered large-kernelled.
-Their size makes them wonderful for processing to become salted peanuts, confections, and roasted in-shell.
+Virginia peanuts are often called “cocktail nuts’” and compared to other varieties, are considered large-kernelled.
+This is because their size makes them wonderful for processing to become salted peanuts, confections, and roasted in-shell.

 This largest member of the peanut family is grown primarily in North Carolina, South Carolina, Virginia, and Texas.

-Runner peanuts are the most widely consumed peanut variety.
+Runner peanuts are the most widely consumed peanut variety and are often called “regular” peanuts.
 They’re full of delicious flavor, great roasting characteristics, and high yields.
-Runner’s medium size makes them the first choice of producers for use in peanut butters.

 They are mostly grown in Georgia, Alabama, Florida, Mississippi, Texas, Oklahoma, North Carolina and South Carolina due to their need for a warm climate and sandy, well-drained soil.